 Topic 5: Acute trauma and recovery

-Stroke and traumatic injury cause millions of deaths and disabilities globally and both are rising as populations age and the volume of road traffic increases.
-You will look at how the body reacts to tissue damage, focusing on brain lesions and limb fractures in younger and older people.
-The psychological – as well as the physical – effects of injury are considered in the context of variations in access to emergency and longer-term care.
+Stroke and traumatic injury cause millions of deaths and disabilities globally, and both are rising as populations age and the volume of road traffic increases.
+You will examine how the body reacts to tissue damage, focusing on brain lesions and limb fractures in younger and older people.
+The psychological and physical effects of injury are considered in the context of variations in access to emergency and longer-term care.

 Topic 6: Alcohol and human health